Admin authentication¶

 )

-OTP / magic-link users don't need a password β pass password=None.
+OTP and magic-link users do not need a password.
+Pass password=None.

 Roles¶